Cadbury Egg Cookies

 4. Scoop – Drop the rounded teaspoon onto an ungreased cookie sheet lined with a baking sheet or parchment paper.
 Place 3 to 4 mini Cadbury eggs on each cookie round.

 5. Bake – Place the prepared baking sheet in the preheated oven.
-Bake for 8 to 9 minutes or until golden brown.
+Bake at 375 degrees for 8 to 9 minutes or until golden brown.
 Remove from oven and cool cookies on a cooling rack.

 Cookie Sheet with six unbaked Cadbury egg cookies.